Confirmed Profits- Confirmed to be a Scam

-Pros: Let me get back to you on that.
+The Good: Let me get back to you on that.

-Cons: Con #1: You could infect your computer with this sham software.
+The Bad: Con #1: You could infect your computer with this sham software.
 Con #2: You could lose $250+ from your trading account deposit.
 Con #3: You could become a victim of identity theft.
 Con #4: You'll definitely waste your time using a sure-to-fail system.

-Our Recommendation: Save yourself the headache and the hassle of being scammed by this binary options "opportunity."
+The Bottom Line: Save yourself the headache and the hassle of being scammed by this binary options "opportunity."
 Get on the road to a realistic income with our top recommendation instead.

 George Gabriel feels he must warn you about something on in the world of binary options trading.
 Apparently, it’s false advertising, and it’s being perpetrated by scammers.

 Luckily for you, George is not a scammer.
 He even says so.

 In fact, George is actually a software developer (as well as company President and Head Developer).
 He and his company, Confirmed Profits, have created a new binary options trading software, also called Confirmed Profits.
 This software has an amazing 96.6% prediction accuracy.
 George is looking for beta testers before his software is released to the public for sale.

 Audited, verified, certified and confirmed!

 “These results can’t be faked,” says George.
 “My company has gone to a great deal of effort and along with a great deal of expenses in having all of the users’ results audited, verified, certified and confirmed…by an independent third party.”

 Don’t forget authenticated, George.
 My thesaurus also gave me “substantiated,” “documented” and “corroborated.”